-According to the Resolution Fund's 2020 annual report, under note 8, "the Resolution Fund is not obliged to present positive equity.
-In case of insufficient resources, the Resolution Fund may receive special contributions, as determined by the member of the Government responsible for finance, in accordance with article 153-I of the Banking Act, although no such contributions are expected, in particular after a review of the financing conditions of the Resolution Fund".
+According to the Resolution Fund's 2021 annual report, under note 8, "the Resolution Fund is not obliged to present positive equity.
+In case of insufficient resources, the Resolution Fund may receive special contributions, as determined by the member of the Government responsible for finance, in accordance with article 153-I of the Banking Act, although no such contributions are expected, in particular after a review of the financing conditions of the Resolution Fund", as described in the 2016 Annual Report The Resolution Fund may also, exceptionally, obtain financial support from the State, namely through loans or guarantees, as set out in article 153-J of the same regime.